 SWIP-North

-Idaho Power expects construction of the project to begin as early as 2025 and take approximately two years to complete.
+Idaho Power expects construction of the project to begin as early as 2026 and take approximately two years to complete.

-How does SWIP-North help Idaho Power customers?
+How will SWIP-North help Idaho Power customers?

 How does SWIP-North benefit the Magic Valley?

-No. Idaho Power’s only interest in the project is to import power and improve grid resiliency by expanding our connections to neighboring states and electric markets.
+No. Idaho Power’s only ownership interest in the project is to import affordable power and improve grid resiliency by expanding our connections to neighboring states and electric markets.
 The project will increase our ability to import power to keep customer costs low.

 Why doesn’t Idaho Power just build more local energy resources?